Triggered cart abandonment emails are a must-have tactic to recover sales that might have been lost.

 Of course, it’s possible to develop a cart abandonment solution in-house.
 But be warned: just like home brewed beer, the process and results can be a lot more time-consuming and messy than expected.

-Considerations for developing an in-house cart recovery solution
+Here are some considerations for developing an in-house cart recovery solution:

 1. Serving relevant content